cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 ##### Installation

-The customer will be able to override these defaults by creating their own `custom-values.yml` and passing it when installing our Helm chart.
-For example:
+The customer will be able to override our provided defaults by creating their own `custom-values.yml` and passing it when installing our Helm chart.
+To install the customer will run the following:

 `helm install conjur -f custom-values.yaml https://github.com/cyberark/secrets-provider-for-k8s/helm/secrets-provider-1.0.0.tgz`